Living in the Algarve has long been a popular choice with expats. They favour its warm climate, great beaches, and its buzzing expat community.

 Like many other tourist hotspots, there’s the potential for things like pickpockets and scalpers, but these are unlikely to be a problem if you’re actually a resident in the area.
 Of course, crime rates are lower in less tourism-centred towns.

-According to Numbeo, the overall crime rate in Algarve is very low.
+The overall crime rate in Algarve is very low.
 While it states crime has increased over the past three years, most types of crime are still only rated low or moderate.

-The highest rated type of crime is robbery – both of homes and people.
+The highest-rated type of crime is robbery – both of homes and people.
 However, compared to somewhere like London, the incidence rates are barely even worth discussing.

 The Algarve is also rated as incredibly safe for walking alone during the day and at night.
 Considering the Algarve is a tourism hotspot, these crime rates are surprisingly low.
 In fact, your chances of getting bad sunburn are much higher than being robbed.